-IntroductionDefinition of Sample:- "A specimen - an illustrative or typical example."
-From Oxford English Dictionary.
+IntroductionA Definition of Sample:- "A specimen - an illustrative or typical example."
+From Oxford English Dictionary

-Whilst the later production of these stamps was similar to Postage Stamps and as Samuel and Huggins have pointed out, "very closely paralleled the postage stamps, occasionally leading them, as in the case of the 1855 Admiralty Court and Foreign Bill stamps in two colours."
+Whilst the later production of these stamps was similar to Postage Stamps and as Samuel and Huggins have pointed out, "very closely paralleled the postage stamps, occasionally leading them, as in the case of the 1868 Irish Admiralty Court stamps in two colours."
 This precedes the two colour Postage Stamps of 1887.
-The earliest printed Revenue stamps are from 1784, whilst the earliest Embossed Revenue stamps date from 1694.
-Embossed Stamps were made by the Stamp Office and later on Perkins Bacon and De La Rue did the printing.
+The earliest printed Revenue stamps are from 1785, whilst the earliest Embossed Revenue stamps date from 1694.
+Embossed Stamps were made by the Stamp Office and Perkins Bacon and De La Rue did the printing.

 The purpose of this exhibit is four fold:-

-1) To show how the Unappropriated stamps were used, with different colours for each value.
+(1) To show how the Unappropriated stamps were used, with different colours for each value.

-3) To show the range of different sizes and designs of the Revenue stamps, far more than on Postage Stamps.
+(3) To show the range of different sizes and designs of the Revenue stamps, far more than on Postage Stamps.

-4) To show the multifarious ways in which the Inland Revenue could raid the pockets of its citizens.
+(4) To show the multifarious ways in which the Inland Revenue could raid the pockets of its citizens.

-Della Thompson et al, Oxford Shorter English Dictionary, Oxford University Press 1996.
+Della Thompson et al, Oxford Shorter English Dictionary, Oxford University Press 1996

-Samuel, Marcus and Huggins, Alan, Specimen Stamps and Stationery of Great Britain, 1980 GBPS.
+Marcus Samuel and Alan Huggins, Specimen stamps and Stationery of Great Britain, 1980 GBPS.

-Barefoot, John GB Revenue Compendium 1981, UK.
+John Barefoot, GB Revenue Compendium 1981 UK.

-Tanner, Michael J. A. Great Britain Medicine Stamp Duty, Revenue Society 2013.
+Michael J. A. Tanner, Great Britain Medicine Stamp Duty, Revenue Society 2013.